paulbarmstrong/optimus-ddb-client/docs/classes/OptimusDdbClient.md

 A tuple:
 * [0] All of the items that could be scanned with the conditions up to the `limit` (if set).
-* [1] Either a nextToken if there's more to scan after reaching the `limit`, or undefined.
+* [1] Either a `resumeKey` if there's more to scan after reaching the `limit`, or undefined.
 It's always undefined if `limit` is not set.
+WARNING: The `resumeKey` is the LastEvaluatedKey returned by DynamoDB.
+It contains key attribute names and values from the DynamoDB table.

 **`Throws`**

-InvalidNextTokenError if the nextToken parameter is invalid.
+InvalidResumeKeyError if the `resumeKey` parameter is invalid.

 **`Throws`**